Magnitude 6.2 earthquake strikes Philippines: USGS

-MANILA: A magnitude 6.2 earthquake struck the Philippines on Thursday (Jun 15), the United States Geological Survey said, as local authorities warned of aftershocks and possible damage.
+MANILA: A magnitude 6.2 earthquake struck the Philippines on Thursday (Jun 15), the United States Geological Survey said, but there were no immediate reports of damage.

-The earthquake struck at a depth of 124km at around 10am (0200 GMT) in waters about three hours' drive from the capital Manila.
+The earthquake struck at a depth of 112km at around 10am (0200 GMT) in waters off Calatagan town, about three hours' drive from the capital Manila.

 Calatagan municipality police chief Emil Mendoza said he and his staff rushed outside following the tremor, which was also felt over the country's heavily populated heartland, including Manila.